Matthew-Taber/ss-docs/troubleshooting/google-authenticator/index.md

 1. Change the leniency value.
 We recommend setting this value to no higher than 2.

-1. Recycle your IIS Application Pool.
-You must recycle your IIS Application Pool for the setting to take effect.
+1. Recycle your IIS application pool.
+You must recycle your IIS application pool for the setting to take effect.